 If you’re still clinging to those summer days, this peach frozen yogurt will start you off right.
 It’s extremely easy to make and so tasty.
 There’s literally four ingredients to this recipe which makes it very doable and if peaches aren’t cheap where you live right now, feel free to use frozen peaches.
 As always, I added a little alcohol to my frozen yogurt to keep it from freezing over too much.
 All I could find in our house was vodka but some rum or whiskey would work as well.
 A tablespoon or two does the trick and you honestly don’t taste the alcohol at all.
 If you decide not to use it though, just thaw the frozen yogurt for 20 minutes or so before serving so that you’re able to scoop it out of the container.
 I love this recipe and I’ve used it for other fruits as well, so its very adaptable.
 Personally, I can’t wait to make some pumpkin frozen yogurt!
 Am I the only one extremely excited for fall?

-3 ripe peaches, peeled and cut into chunks (3 cups of cut peaches in total)
+- 3 ripe peaches peeled and cut into chunks, about 3 cups total